bottlepy/bottle/docs/index.rst

 .. rubric:: Footnotes

 ..
 [1] Usage of the template or server adapter classes requires the corresponding template or server modules.
 ..
-[2] Bottle 0.13 technically still works with Python 3.6 and 3.7 but is not tested with those versions.
+[2] Bottle often still works with recently discontinued Python 3.x versions.
+We will not intentionally break compatibility, but also no longer test against those versions.
+Use at your own risk.